KallMeKris: Career

-At the age of 14, Collins started a house cleaning business which she kept up until she was 23.
-After dropping out of the University of the Fraser Valley to become a teacher, she started working as a hairdresser and working on TV shows out of her parents' home.
+2020–2021: Early start and rise to prominence on TikTok

 Collins left her career as a hairdresser in April 2020 due to the COVID-19 pandemic.
 She joined TikTok that same month.
-Her brother convinced her to create a TikTok account and has stated that she did so out of boredom.
+Her brother convinced her to register a TikTok account and has stated that she did so out of boredom.

-Collins created her TikTok account on April 9, 2020, and posted her first video on the same day, which was a lip-sync to an audio of a line spoken by John C. Reilly in the 2008 film Step Brothers.
+Collins registered her TikTok account on April 9, 2020, and posted her first video on the same day, which was a lip-sync to an audio of a line spoken by John C. Reilly in the 2008 film Step Brothers.
 Her earliest TikToks were mainly lip-syncing and clips inspired by her family and childhood.
 Later TikToks consist of comedic skits where she plays multiple recurring characters.
 According to The Netline, "Her most popular personas include a vampire-obsessed version of her 12-year-old self, a Boston bro-dude named Chad, a fed-up mom, and a tiny-handed toddler."
 She also does vlogs and reaction videos on her YouTube channel.
 She had partnered with Amazon, Lionsgate, and Pantene in the past.
 A company representative at Red Bull reached out to Collins after her fans continuously urged the company to sponsor Kris.
 She was given a lifetime supply of Red Bull.
 The company also flew her out to the top of a mountain in British Columbia in celebration of hitting 10 million followers.
 In 2021, Forbes listed her as the fifth highest-earning TikToker at $4.75 million.